Events

 VIEW THE NATIONAL MEETING PHOTO GALLERY

-University of Hawai‘i President Dr. David Lassner opened the meeting with a welcome reception on the lanai of UH’s historic College Hill residence.
-He congratulated ARCS Foundation on its 65 anniversary and Honolulu on its 50th and spoke about the university’s responsibility to the indigenous population and its attempts to create a Hawaiian Place of Learning.
+Welcome by University of Hawai‘i President Dr. David Lassner on the lanai of UH’s historic College Hill residence.
+He spoke about the university’s responsibility to the indigenous population and its attempts to create a Hawaiian Place of Learning.

-We're happy to report an intrepid group DID return from their three-hour tour to Moku o Lo‘e (aka Coconut Island, seen in the opening credits of Gilligan’s Island).
-The Hawai‘i Institute of Marine Biology tour included a touch tank, shark pen, and laboratories where ARCS scholars study octopi and corals.
-Philomène, left, again thanked ARCS for the award that funded her research at sea and on the island, and founding member Roz Pearson reminisced about the meeting hosted by the late Barbara Pauley at the family’s former vacation home that resulted in creation of the Honolulu Chapter in 1974.
-The tour concluded with a visit to nearby He‘eia Wetlands led by ARCS Scholar alumna and estuary expert Dr. Yoshimi Rii, who described the reclamation process that involves community in restoration of a traditional taro loi (garden) and fish pond ecosystem.
+An intrepid group DID return from a three-hour tour to Moku o Lo‘e (aka Coconut Island, seen in the opening credits of Gilligan’s Island), home of the Hawai‘i Institute of Marine Biology.
+Philomène, left, thanked ARCS for fundin her research at sea and on the island, and founding member Roz Pearson reminisced about the meeting hosted by the late Barbara Pauley at the family’s vacation home on the island that resulted in creation of the Honolulu Chapter in 1974.
+ARCS Scholar alumna and estuary expert Dr. Yoshimi Rii then led the group to He‘eia Wetlands and described the reclamation process involving community in restoration of a traditional taro loi (garden) and fish pond ecosystem.